The Lauder Institute Career Guidance

 Most students arrive at Lauder after several years of work experience.
-Many have a clear vision of where their career will take them: They may have entrepreneurial ambitions and plans in the works for launching their own ventures, or they may have zeroed in on companies and agencies where they plan to work.
-But even the most driven and focused students benefit from the guidance offered by Lauder’s dedicated Global Career Advisor, who works with students one-on-one and organizes events throughout the academic year.
+Many have a clear vision of where their career will take them: some students have entrepreneurial ambitions and plans/curiosity about launching their own ventures, while others have zeroed-in on organizations where they want to work.

 Less tangible but equally significant outcomes of these encounters is insight.
 Hearing from working professionals and business leaders about their career decisions and experiences serves as a reality check to students’ expectations for life after Lauder.
 These events have pushed students to reevaluate their plans or just make simple tweaks that can transform their career trajectory.

 At more than a dozen events per semester, students are able to meet representatives from a range of industries and companies on every continent but Antarctica.
 Because the Lauder cohort is small, campus visits and videoconferencing bring the possibility of genuine connection.
 Every student has a chance to meet and shake hands – virtually or in person – with alumni who are committed to the success of the next generation of Lauder graduates.

 Each year, Lauder graduates obtain a variety of positions around the world.
 Our Class of 2022 took roles in Brazil, China, Denmark, UAE, Hong Kong, Mexico, and the UK, in addition to the cities across the US.
 In total, approximately one-third of graduates work abroad after graduation.
 Multiple students also pursue entrepreneurial opportunities.